-The HomePod offers the absolute best smart home experience around through HomeKit Siri voice controls.
-Still, if you want to take things to the next level, you need to know how to use HomePod as a HomeKit alarm.
-That's right, Apple's speaker (or other AirPlay 2 enabled speakers) can be used in HomeKit automations, giving you the ability to create your own DIY security system.
-It may sound a little daunting, but it is quite easy to set up.
+Apple's HomePod and HomePod mini offer the best smart home experience through HomeKit and Siri voice controls.
+If you want to take things to the next level, though, you need to know how to use HomePod as a HomeKit alarm.
+That's right, Apple's speaker works with security devices like the best HomeKit door and window sensors, giving you the ability to create a DIY security system.
 Here's how to use HomePod as a HomeKit alarm.

-How to use HomePod as a HomeKit alarm
+How to use HomePod or HomePod mini as a HomeKit security alarm

 - Launch the Home app.

-- Tap on the Accessory that you want to use as your trigger for the HomePod and then tap Next.
+- Tap on the Accessory that you want to use as your trigger for the HomePod.